Top 16 Best Places to visit in India

 The picture-worthy Hawa Mahal or what they called as the “Palace of the Wind” can be found in Jaipur.
 This building is originally designed to allow royal women to see street scenes without being seen.
 Tourists also visit the 5-storey Water Palace where the rest of the palace is submerged in the water.

-Here at Kochi, you’ll see the Hill Palace Museum which houses the collection of the royal familes, painting, and jewelries.
+Here at Kochi, you’ll see the Hill Palace Museum which houses the collection of royal families, painting, and jewelries.
 Take note that photography is prohibited.

 Located 190 kms east of Kochi, you can experience the wildlife in this part of India.
 This is where you can find the rich plantation, jungle, and the sanctuary of the wild animals roaming in the land.
 Thattekad Bird Sanctuary can also be visited in Thekhady.